mjimenez916/fumblr/README.md

 ##### To search for a specific post, users can use the search bar located in the navigation bar.
 <img width="1432" alt="Screen Shot 2023-01-02 at 8 09 55 PM" src="https://user-images.githubusercontent.com/98375833/210301269-a252d7e3-28b0-4217-a31a-528afcff99b3.png">

-## Tech Stack
+# Tech Stack
-### For this project, I used Python, JavaScript, HTML, CSS, SQL, Flask, Jinja, Bootstrap, PostgreSQL, and SQLAlchemy.
+## Python, JavaScript, HTML, CSS, SQL, Flask, Jinja, Bootstrap, PostgreSQL, and SQLAlchemy.